Camberwell Public Baths: History

 The original pay box remains in the building entrance.
 Camberwell was one of the first baths with electric lighting, powered with its own generator.
 There was an apartment at the rear of the building for an engineer who also served Dulwich Baths.

 By 1903 the baths were officially reported as failing to achieve their goal of being self-sufficient, being in deficit by £7,000.

+By 1913 the site of the old Camberwell Baths in Addington Square had become a Council depot.

 In 2001 there was national press interest when lifeguards at the baths refused to support nude swimming sessions of the Gay London Swimming group.
 The group agreed to provide their own lifeguards.

 Opening ceremony

 On 1 October 1892, the Commissioners marked the opening of Camberwell Baths by inviting the Lord Mayor of London, accompanied by City Aldermen, the Chief Magistrate and a display of "brazen instruments, the prancing of sleek City horses, gorgeous equipage, ornately attired footmen, flags and banners".
 A guard of honour was provided by the First Surrey Rifles as the visiting dignitaries entered Artichoke Row.
 Music was played by the 'P' Division band, including pieces such as "The Queen's Westminster Volunteers".
 Guests included MPs for the Borough, Members of the London County Council, the architects, Spalding and Cross as well as the builders, Balaam Brothers.

 The chairman of the Commissioners, James Tresidder Sears, said that he "sincerely trusted that better health, brighter homes and happier lives would be the outcome of the continued use of these establishments."
 After a speech by the Lord Mayor, the pool was opened with a first plunge taken by boys from twelve neighbouring Board schools.
 Miss Nellie Easton and her pupils were to give a "most interesting and pretty" display of swimming and floating.
 The crowd was further entertained with exhibition swims by W. Dale, 100 yards Amateur Champion of South London, and W. J. Stratton, 150 yards Champion of London.
 Finally, a water polo match was held between two teams from the Surrey County Water Polo Association.